1. Health Hub

 OTC medication options include:

-Steroid nasal sprays: Nasal sprays containing the steroid fluticasone (Flonase) aid in reducing sinus infection-related inflammation.
-Soothing inflammation can reduce symptoms of facial pain, sinus headaches, and congestion.
+Steroid nasal sprays: Nasal sprays containing the steroid fluticasone help reduce sinus inflammation.
+This can reduce symptoms of facial pain, sinus headaches, and congestion.

-Decongestants: Decongestant medications containing pseudoephedrine (like Sudafed) are available over the counter as nasal sprays, oral liquids, or tablets.
+Decongestants: Decongestants containing pseudoephedrine (like Sudafed) are available over the counter as nasal sprays, oral liquids, or tablets.
 Decongestants clear up the mucus blockage in the nasal passages, reducing sinus pain and nasal discharge symptoms.
-You should only use a nasal decongestant for a few days, as repeated use can actually cause more severe congestion.
+You should only use a nasal decongestant for a few days, as repeated use can cause more severe congestion.

-You should speak to a health care provider if your symptoms have not gone away within a few days.
+Speak to a healthcare provider if your symptoms have not gone away within a few days.

 Home Remedies